Skip to main content

-Our original plan was to head on south to Lojas, a puebla that is often compare to the coffee regions of Colombia.
+Our original plan was to head south to Lojas, a Puebla that is often compared to the coffee regions of Colombia.
 I hate to say it but sometimes the ‘been there, done that’ attitude sneaks in and we felt that the green hills of Colombia could not be topped by Ecuador.
 We decided against the idea of giving it a chance.

 Cuenca City to the Bus Terminal: